Welcome Week 2014

 What You Need to Know

-Welcome Week begins on Saturday, August 17, the first day students can move into their residence halls, and come to a close on Friday, August 23, with the All-American BBQ.
+Welcome Week will begin on Saturday, August 16, the first day students can move into their residence halls, and will come to a close on Friday, August 22, with the All-American BBQ.
 During this week before classes begin, most first-year students participate in one of AU’s hallmark welcome programs.
 These include–but are not limited to–the Freshman Service Experience, Discover DC, or Explore DC programs.

 The Fee.
 The $115 fee for Welcome Week includes dinner on Tuesday, breakfasts on Wednesday and Thursday, and admission to evening events.
 It also covers supplies, materials, transportation to and from sites (and, in some cases, a SmarTrip card for Metro rides), staff costs, and a program T-shirt.
 Please plan to bring about $15 per day for lunches and personal expenses.

 Registration.
+Registration will be available for Welcome Week 2014 in June.
 Log on to the myAU.american.edu portal with your user ID and password, and click on the links as follows: Life@AU, then New Students, then New First-Year Student Checklist, then Register for a Welcome Week Program.
-The site will be available starting Monday, June 10—but register soon because spaces fill up quickly!
+Once registration becomes available, we recommend registering as soon as possible because spaces fill up quickly!

 Questions?
 For more information on any of our Welcome Week activities, email us at firstname.lastname@example.org or call us at 202-885-3303.